Surferbird News-Links, 18th Edition

 Think twice before recycling that Apple phone(grist.org) - Can you believe the owl just said that?
 Apple's robot, Liam, takes apart used Apple electronics and sells the components to recycling companies.
 Sweet, right?
 But Apple requires its recycling partners to destroy these parts to prevent less than honest companies from making counterfeit Apple products.
 Instead of recycling your phone, replace the screen and/or battery.
 Do everything possible to fix your old phone before buying a new one.
 Also, try selling it.
 Passing your old phone over to Liam is a last resort.

 Words from the owl on phones and electronic whatnots

 It's important to note that Apple, although far from perfect, has been an environmental leader among electronics companies.
 I'm providing a couple of links for you to check out so that you can shop more responsibly.
 They're both from Greenpeace, and the first one has to do with hazardous chemicals in various types of electronics devices from phones to TVs.
 The second is a green guide chart from 2012.
 And just in case you didn't see the links in my bookstore post, listed under New Society Publishers, here's a link on conflict minerals and an additional one on the slavery footprint of goods.
 Thank you, New Society Publishers, for providing this information.

-I don’t know why this song became my earworm.
+I don't know why this song became my earworm.
 But it did.
-I’m not going to force or manufacture a reason.
-Dan Fogelberg’s music expressed much of my teenage angst.
-And the owl has been full of angst this past week.
-These songs take me all the way back to Mississippi and lying on the rug in front of the fireplace – a teenage girl basking in the reflective quality of Dan’s music.
-It does make for a nice autumn song, doesn’t it?
-“Stars” by Dan Fogelberg.
+I'm not going to force or manufacture a reason.
+Dan Fogelberg's music expresses my teenage angst.
+And the owl has been full of angst lately.
+These songs take me all the way back to Mississippi and lying on the rug in front of the fireplace - a teenage girl basking in the reflective quality of Dan's music.
+It does make for a nice autumn song, though, doesn't it?
+"Stars" by Dan Fogelberg.
 Laura